kamilburda/batcher/.github/ISSUE_TEMPLATE/bug_report.md

 Version of Batcher:
 Version of GIMP:
 Operating system:
-Installer<!-- Specify the installation package (For Windows, specify "Microsoft Store" or "installer from gimp.org"; for Linux, specify "Flatpak" or "AppImage"; for macOS, you can leave this empty.
-If you use an unofficial GIMP installation, specify the name and link to the installer. -->:
+Installer<!-- Specify the installation package.
+For Windows, specify "Microsoft Store" or "installer from gimp.org".
+For Linux, specify "Flatpak", "AppImage" or other.
+For macOS, you can leave this empty.
+If you use a GIMP installation from another source, specify the name and link to the installer. -->:

 <!-- Provide any additional details below, such as the actions and conditions used. -->